All I ever wanted as an emo thirteen year old girl was to be in love.

 Love, in bud.

 We look away, remembering our scars.
-‘Not falling for that fuckery again, scoffscoffscoff.’
+I won't take another sip.
 Yet the aroma of her bouquet stretches out with it’s tempting, tempting hand, and what can we do but follow it?
 We’re powerless.
-Back in we go, hungry again for her sweet nectar.
+Back in we go, hungry for her sweet nectar.

 The reward of love is so much greater than the pain, even when the pain seems to outweigh the pleasure, and that’s why we so readily accept the risk when we allow ourselves to love.
 That’s why, with our cheeks pocked and painful from the recent departure of tears, and our hearts hanging out of our chests with hope not even a sparkle on the horizon, we know we’ll love again.